Smart Money People Logo

 9. Change the way you shop for groceries

 For some people, a weekly shop just doesn’t work.
 Food ends up going off before you can use it.
 Or you run out of staple items and resort to expensive convenience stores.
-A twice-weekly shop means that you don’t have to meal plan so far in advance.
+A twice-weekly shop means you don’t have to meal plan so far in advance.
 Plus the food will be fresher.
 It also means that you have less in your fridge and cupboards, so seeing what’s available is much easier.
 You may find yourself spending less overall, wasting less and resorting to a takeaway less often.

 If you shop online and pay monthly for a delivery pass, this change shouldn’t add any extra time or expense.